-1. Devices such as cell phones, mp3 players, IPods, kindles, cameras, gaming devices, etc. shall not be used unless an emergency situation exists that involves imminent physical danger or a certified employee authorizes the student to do otherwise, devices shall be turned off and operated only before and after the regular school day unless otherwise given permission by school administration.
+1. Devices such as cell phones, mp3 players, IPods, kindles, cameras, gaming devices, etc. shall not be used unless an emergency situation exists that involves imminent physical danger or an administrator authorizes the student to do otherwise, devices shall be turned off, stored in a locker and operated only before and after the regular school day unless otherwise given permission by school administration.